Learner Education During COVID-19

 What happens if the unit I am assigned to experiences a COVID-19 outbreak?

 In the event of a COVID-19 outbreak, Occupational Health and Safety and Infection Prevention and Control teams work together to provide recommendations.
-Decisions around whether a learner would stay on the unit, change to an alternate supervisor on a different unit, or transition to another model of learning will be made on a case-by-case basis with the support of the academic lead and the learner’s school.
+Decisions around whether a learner would stay on the unit, change to an alternate preceptor on a different unit, or transition to another model of learning will be made on a case-by-case basis with the support of the academic lead and the learner’s school.